 Mr. Asif was selected to be a Young Global Leader by World Economic Forum in 2013.
 He holds Bachelors in Computer Science and an MBA in Management from NYU Stern School of Business.
-He is currently a member of the advisory board of Bangladesh Legal Aid and Services Trust, board member of Institute of Informatics and Development, trustee board member of Spreeha Bangladesh Foundation and a 2013 mentor of the Unreasonable Institute.
+He is currently a member of the advisory board of Bangladesh Legal Aid and Services Trust, board member of Institute of Informatics and Development, and trustee board member of Spreeha Bangladesh Foundation.